 Naomi Hawkins is an Associate Professor at the University of Exeter Law School, as well as a research fellow of the Oxford Intellectual Property Research Centre and a research associate at HeLEX, the Centre for Health, Law and Emerging Technologies at the University of Oxford.
 She obtained her LLB and her BSc (Biomedical Science) from the University of Queensland before being admitted as a legal practitioner in Australia.
 She completed her BCL and doctorate in law at the University of Oxford.

-Naomi is Director of SCuLE, Science, Culture and the Law at Exeter.
+Naomi served as Director of SCuLE, Science, Culture and the Law at Exeter until 2022.

 Naomi’s research focuses on the interaction of law and biomedical science, particularly around intellectual property rights.
 She uses traditional legal research and empirical methods to investigate the impact of human gene patents on the development of translational outcomes of genetics and genomics research.
 She is also interested in the ways in which data sharing practices intersect with intellectual property rights in science.
 Naomi is currently funded by the ESRC Future Leaders Research scheme for her project, “The Impact of Patents on Translational Research – Non-Invasive Prenatal Diagnosis in Europe and the US”.